alisio/windows-base/readme.md

 3. clone this repo
 4. cd into this repository folder
 5. install required puppetlabs-chocolatey module
+6. close and open PowerShell so puppet can be found in path
-6. apply manifest using puppet agent
+7. apply manifest using puppet agent